A clonogenic assay, also known as a colony formation assay

 This blog highlights:

-How to perform a clonogenic assay with important considerations to make along the way
+- How to perform a clonogenic assay

 The clonogenic survival assay

 Clonogenic assays are widely used in the field of cancer research as the formation of clones is interpreted as a trait of cancer cells with tumor-initiating capabilities.
 While this assay was initially used in the field of radiobiology, it has become a standard tool in cancer research to evaluate cellular growth and the cytotoxic or genotoxic effects of various agents with potential clinical application.
 This includes chemotherapeutic agents and targeted therapies on their own or in combination3.

 With CytoSMART Omni live-cell imager, you can analyze and quantify colony formation.
 Learn more about the Omni here.

 Clonogenic growth is also used for evaluating the stemness of particular cell populations as stem cells are long-living cells with the potential for ongoing proliferation.
 This is particularly relevant to cancer research as cancer stem cells are often associated with chemoresistance, the formation of secondary tumors, and cancer recurrence.
 Therefore, investigating cancer-stemness using a clonogenic assay is a valuable and widely used tool to predict the efficacy of a particular therapy4.